spirospi/Learning-Expiriments/README.md

 Why is interesting : to see how and why and predict why a movie is succesful using machine learning systems

 Approach : I approached and decided that i will use the method of classification

+A baseline model was created using basic numerical features.
+A second model was trained using additional engineered features including release year and genres.